Espen Berg Trio

 – BBC Music, review of Free to play (2019)

 Espen Berg was declared a true master of the piano (All About Jazz) when releasing his debut album Noctilucent, in 2012.
-He was awarded Norway’s largest jazz scholarship at Molde Int’l Jazz Festival in 2016, resulting in a commissioned work for the Trondheim Jazz Orchestra.
-Espen is also known for his collaboration with Silje Nergaard, Hildegunn Øiseth, A Tonic For The Troops, Daniel Herskedal, and Bridges feat.
-Seamus Blake, among many others.
-In 2022, he premiered a commissioned work for a new sextet named Water Fabric at Jazzfest in Trondheim, Maijazz in Stavanger and Oslo Jazzfestival.
-In October 2022 Espen will release his third solo album, The Trondheim Concert, which is a live-recording of a freely improvised concert.
+His third album The Trondheim Concert (2022), all improvised and live-recorded, was featured in many of Europe’s leading jazz magazines, and described as one of the finest improvised solo piano performances from the last decade or so by UK Vibe.
+Espen was awarded Norway’s largest jazz scholarship at Molde Int’l Jazz Festival in 2016, resulting in a commissioned work for the Trondheim Jazz Orchestra.
+He is also known for his collaboration with Silje Nergaard, Hildegunn Øiseth Quartet, A Tonic For The Troops, Seamus Blake, Daniel Herskedal, Marius Neset, among many others.
+In 2023 he was appointed to official Steinway Artist and premiered his latest commissioned work, Water Fabric, which was written for Trondheim Jazz Festival, Oslo Jazz Festival and Maijazz in Stavanger.